 When Galileo claimed the moons of Jupiter, (a man Loeb seemed to confuse with Copernicus on two podcasts), he probably knew that one day he was going to be tested on that moon thing.
 The public’s eyesight was only getting better.
 Or when Copernicus unseated us from the center of universe, he knew that others would gather data demonstrating or refuting earth’s modest placement.

-Second, is his appropriation of others’ ideas without proper citation or narrative credit.
-This is particularly annoying to the Tusk.
+M y second problem is Loeb’s appropriation of others’ ideas without proper citation or narrative credit.
+Which is particularly annoying to the Tusk.
 I am old friends with two octogenarian Brits who keep getting ripped off.

 Here is a Pre-Covid Tusk post concerning Avi’s new interest in Panspermia: Claim Jumper: Avi Loeb and Amir Siraj poach ground long settled by Hoyle and Wickramasinghe 2/3/2020.